johnpeart/johnpeart.github.io/_posts/2023-07-23-building-an-ipod-from-parts.md

 I can’t recall what started this new megalomania; that is unimportant now.
 What matters is that I’ve now accumulated a small collection of iPods [Classic](https://en.wikipedia.org/wiki/IPod_Classic), [Nano](https://en.wikipedia.org/wiki/IPod_Nano), and even [Hi-Fi](https://en.m.wikipedia.org/wiki/IPod_Hi-Fi).

 I bought the first one from eBay; a refurbished model from a reputable seller.
-Taking it out of its box, plugging it in and listening to its tiny hard disk whir into life made filled me with nostalgia for a bygone era.
+Taking it out of its box, plugging it in and listening to its tiny hard disk whir into life filled me with nostalgia for a bygone era.

 Shortly thereafter, I found tens of thousands of other people, rocking their iPods on [r/iPod](https://www.reddit.com/r/ipod/).
-Many of them were modding them with parts they bought online; new face plates and SSDs to replace the aging hard-drives.
+Many of them were modding them with parts they bought online; new face plates in never-available colours, and SSDs to replace the aging hard-drives.

-It got me thinking: could I build my own iPod, from spare parts?
+It got me thinking: could you roll your own iPod... from spare parts?

-The answer was "yes".
-Or at least, it is if you want to build a 5th, 6th or 7th generation iPod Classic.
+The answer is "yes".

 ## There aren't many pieces to find

-Building your own iPod only requires sourcing a dozen or so parts, some of which you can get as a bundle.
+Building your own iPod Classic requires sourcing only a dozen or so parts, some of which you can get as a bundle.
 I used AliExpress to get most them, but there are plenty of eBay sellers for these parts too[^aliexpress].
 You need:

 - a logic board
 - a display